DaniqueJ-R/milestone_proj_3/README.md

 ![Atmosphere Screenshot](documents/site-shots/atmosphere-drop-down.png)

 #### Navigation Menu

-Responsive nav bar for mobile and matching Sidebar for tablet and desktop.
+Responsive nav bar for mobile and a matching Sidebar for tablet and desktop.
 Contains the following:

 - Site logo

 - Log in / Sign up (if not logged in)

-- My Notes (only if loogged in)
+- My Notes (only if logged in)

 - Pick notes

 - Write Notes

 - Pictures (disabled)

 - Atmosphere Changer

 - Audio Toggle

 - Social Media

 ![Footer Screenshot](documents/site-shots/footer.png)

 #### Footer

-Contains copyright for site including year.
+Contains copyright for the site, including the year.

 #### Metadata

 Optimized meta titles and descriptions for better SEO.

 ![Error Page Screenshot](documents/site-shots/error-page.png)

 #### Error Pages

-Errors 400, 403, 404, 405, and 500 added to fit theme of page if error occures
+Errors 400, 403, 404, 405, and 500 have been added to fit the theme of the page if an error occurs

 ### Page-Specific Features

 ![Sticky notes Screenshot](documents/site-shots/sticky-note-design.png)

 #### Sticky notes for display

 displays handwritten notes from users in a stacked style of 5 background notes at a time.

 ![Footer Screenshot](documents/site-shots/write-note-design.png)

 #### Write a note display

-Continued stiky note design with the following: Notes area, name area (Anonymous by default) filter to manually approve notes with certain words
+Continued sticky note design with the following: Notes area, name area ("anonymous" by default), filter to manually approve notes with certain words

 ![My notes Pending/Approved Screenshot](documents/site-shots/approve-pending-notes.png)

 ![My notes Card Screenshot](documents/site-shots/my-notes-card.png)

 #### My notes display

-Showcases all the users notes, seperated into Pending and Approved noted so user is easily infomred of their notes progress.
+Showcases all the users' notes, separated into Pending and Approved notes, so the user is easily informed of their notes' progress.
 Each note comes with a Delete and Edit button

 ![Edit A Note Screenshot](documents/site-shots/edit-note.png)

 #### Edit a note display

-Has same design as Write a note, with auto populated note for easy editing.
-Once Edited, change is seen immediatly.
+Has the same design as Write a note, with an auto-populated note for easy editing.
+Once edited, the change is seen immediately.

 ![Delete Screenshot](documents/site-shots/delete-note.png)

 #### Delete a note display

-Displays note and name without stikynote design.
-Once deleted, note is immediatly removed from rotation of displayable notes and database.
+Displays note and name without the sticky note design.
+Once deleted, the note is immediately removed from the rotation of displayable notes and the database.

 ---

 ## Testing

 Throughout the Build phase, Chrome Developer Tools are used to ensure all pages are developed to remain intuitive, responsive, and accessible across all device widths.
 The pages were designed at 1400px wide, reducing to 320px for mobile devices.
 These tools and others were used for the Testing phase.

- Chrome Developer Tools also used for debugging of Javascript file and pointing out possibe Django errors
+Chrome Developer Tools was also used for debugging JavaScript files and pointing out possible Django errors.

 The following sections summarise the tests and results.